 Are you hiring?

-We expect to be adding new positions in 2023 and welcome hearing from interested journalists experienced development professionals.
+We expect to add new positions and are currently looking for a health reporter and experienced development professionals.
 Check out our careers page.
 In addition to staff positions, Cardinal News regularly contracts with experienced freelancers.
 Cardinal News is an equal opportunity employer.
 We shall not and will not discriminate in employment, recruitment, board membership, advertisements for employment, compensation, termination, upgrading, promotions, and other conditions of employment against any employee or job applicant on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, or for any other discriminatory reason.
 Direct inquiries to firstname.lastname@example.org.